daira/describe-curve/curve-format.md

   * `field` is optional, but if given it must be consistent with `u`;
   * the curve equation must match the construction.

-There are examples of widely deployed curves in the `examples` directory.
+There are examples of widely deployed curves in the `curves` directory.

 If you have suggestions for extensions or improvements to this format, please file an issue.